-Related knowledge about CSS Alpha transparency.
-Please take a look at the following code first:
+Knowledge about CSS Alpha transparency.
+Please see the following code:

 Program code